DaniPari99/ResearchTrack1/assignment1/python_simulator-assignment/README.md

 When the simulation is launched the robot is spawned in the pre-built environment and it starts suddenly to move around the circuit.
 Once the robot is closer to a silver token, it should grab it turn of 180 degrees, release it and go back for its way; this behaviour is respected in most cases, but in a few cases not.
 For example sometimes the robot is not able to grab a token and especially this token is always the final token.
 In the same way, while the robot is looking for silver tokens, it should avoid the wall formed by golden tokens.
-In the end, I can be pleased with the final behaviour despite of the bug that explained previously.
+In the end, I can be pleased with the final behaviour despite of the bug that I explained previously.

 ## About software architecture